 4. Southwest Brings Transparency to Airline Tickets

 People tend not to expect airline ticket prices to make sense, but Southwest doesn’t think it should be that way.
 To that end, they created an integrated marketing strategy they called “Transfarency” to entertain and educate consumers about airline fees, and in some cases, how to avoid them.
 This was a way for Southwest to set themselves apart by emphasizing their straightforward fee structure while showing customers multiple convenient ways to pay for things like flight changes and onboard snacks.
 Their “we’re different” approach made it ideal for social media, where it generated significant buzz.

 One thing all these successful integrated marketing strategies have in common is that they are fueled by customer data.
 Think about it.
 If you are a museum, you are not going to go to the trouble of setting up ancient terracotta warriors on a downtown plaza without having the data telling you it is likely to attract selfie-takers and lots of foot traffic.

 Since your integrated marketing efforts are based largely on your customer data, you need a customer data platform that cleans and unifies your data and that manages that data in the best possible way.
 That’s where Leadspace comes into the picture.
-Watch the webinar: How to Engage, Nurture and Close More Prospects with Full-Funnel Marketing to learn more.
+If you would like to learn more about how Leadspace can help your sales and marketing teams contact us.